 Hills covered with Atlantic rainforest, through which run some trails; clear and calm waters, great for snorkeling; and over 100 petroglyphs in several archaeological sites are great reasons to visit the island.

-In the high season (about Dec.15 - March 15), Ilha do Campeche can be reached from three points in Florianópolis: Praia do Campeche, Praia da Armação and Barra da Lagoa.
+In the high season (about Dec.15 to March 15), Ilha do Campeche can be reached from three points in Florianópolis: Praia do Campeche, Praia da Armação and Barra da Lagoa.
 In the low season, only from Praia do Campeche.

 A preservation fee is charged: R$5 for 30 minutes on the island, R$10 for an hour and R$15 for an hour and a half.